markkong318/ehon-ghost/README.md

-# ehon-player-v3
+# ehon-ghost

-It is an engine to build an ehon by config json file.
+It is an engine to build an ehon ghost by config json file.
 The ehon supports showing and reading text by predefined asset

 Ehon player which is forked from `parcel-pixijs-quickstarter` and apply MVC